 They can give you valuable insight into what is giving you sleep troubles.
 Your sleeping heart rate, for example, should typically be lower than your resting heart rate during the day.
 If it climbs during your REM sleep stages, it might mean you were having nightmares even if you don’t remember them the next day.
 Restlessness, on the other hand, gives you an idea of how much you toss and turn in your sleep.
 The less you toss and turn, the better your quality of sleep and the more rested you feel on the next day.

 Together, these two metrics make up the Restoration score — another Fitbit Premium-exclusive feature.
 It gives you a better idea of how peaceful your sleep was.

 You can read more about Fitbit Premium in our full review.

 How to improve your Fitbit Sleep Score and your habits

-If your results are not the best, you might be asking to how improve your Fitbit Sleep Score and your sleeping habits along with it.
+If your results are not the best, you might be asking how to improve your Fitbit Sleep Score and your sleeping habits along with it.
 The obvious applies.
 One of the best things you can do is to have a regular sleep schedule and to get at least seven hours of sleep every night.
-This will have a positive effect on your mood and concentration and improve your score — 50% of the Fitbit Sleep Score is based on time you spend asleep.
+This will have a positive effect on your mood and concentration and improve your score — 50% of the Fitbit Sleep Score is based on the time you spend asleep.

 The National Sleep Foundation also recommends avoiding afternoon naps, having a relaxing bedtime routine, and exercising regularly.
-Fitbit, on the other hand, claims that exercising earlier in the day will have a positive effect on your sleep.
+Fitbit, on the other hand, claims exercising earlier in the day will have a positive effect on your sleep.
 It also recommends tracking your caffeine intake and using the Relax app to wind down before going to bed.